0x4447/0x4447-cli-node-avocado/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New Feature Request
-about: Describe the new feature that you'd like to see.
+about: "Describe the new feature that you'd like to see."
 title: New feature: SHORT_DESCRIPTION
 labels: enhancement
 assignees: davidgatti